Leonardoleo/Pushengers-app/README.md

 *Add on new features soon.
 Stay Tuned!

 New Features:

--Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking -Implement your own type of sort (for example, by entering a distance or radius from a central location) Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again
+-Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking

+-Implement your own type of sort (for example, by entering a distance or radius from a central location)

+-Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again

+-Make addresses clickable and have them open the address in Google Maps in a new tab

+-Make images clickable and have them open the business’ website in a new tab